guard/guard-jasmine/README.md

 The reason why the Server environment is set to `development` by default is that in development mode the asset pipeline doesn't concatenate the JavaScripts and you'll see the line number in the real file, instead of a ridiculous high line number in a single, very large JavaScript.

+#### Use a custom server

+If you supply an unknown server name as the `:server` option, then Guard::Jasmine will execute a `rake` task with the given server name as task in a child process.
+For example, if you configure `:server => 'start_my_server'`, then the command `rake start_my_server` will be executed and you have to make sure the server starts on the port that you can get from the `JASMINE_PORT` environment variable.

 ### Spec runner options